We love and respect bees and our environment, so it is important that they keep their food source.

 Each member in the beehive colony collectively works so that everyone gets enough honey.
 Each bee produces about 1/12 of a teaspoon of honey in its lifetime.

 When You Take Their Honey, You Are Hurting Bees

-When I lived on a farm, there was a beekeeping section which I would often visit.
-I have always been fascinated by bees, and I really love them.
-I will always remember the crushed, dead bees whom were the casualties during the bee harvest.
+When our team member lived on a farm, there was a beekeeping section which she would often visit.
+What she found most disturbing was the crushed, dead bees whom were the casualties during the bee harvest.
 In fact, every time the farmer goes to “check” on the bees, they have to open up the frame, and each time the frame is closed, some bees get crushed.
 Some bees get stepped on.
 It is not a gentle, loving process that you would like to imagine.
 Far from it.

-The bees want their honey-they have all worked very hard for it.
+The bees want their honey and need their food source– they have all worked very hard for it.

 Humans don’t need honey like bees do.
 In fact, there are so many alternatives to honey which you can use that you don’t even need honey at all.
-There is maple syrup, date syrup, coconut nectar, agave nectar, and this apple honey made from apples.
-My personal favourite is stevia, which I shall write about in my next article.
+There is maple syrup, date syrup, date sugar, coconut nectar, apple honey (made from apples,) stevia, and many more…

 Courtyard of Market Square